degdigital/UIEcosystem/README.md

     ```

 **Nested Selectors**
-* Following BEM or pseudo BEM should allow you to avoid nesting in most cases.
+* Following BEM or pseudo BEM should allow you to avoid unnecessary nesting.
 This creates CSS that is both easier to maintain and smaller in size.
 When nesting does become needed, it should be kept as shallow as possible.
 A good code smell is to refactor and break out CSS that requires nesting beyond three levels deep.

 **Breakpoints & Media Queries**
 * __Write Mobile First CSS.__ Authoring mobile-first styles results in smaller, simpler, more maintainable code and is in line with DEG's stance on progressive enhancement.
+* __Don’t use device dimensions to determine breakpoints.__ The device landscape is always changing, so today’s values might be moot even just a year down the road.
+The Web is inherently fluid, so it’s our job to create interfaces that look and function beautifully on any screen instead of in just a few arbitrary buckets.
+* __Use `em`'s to define dimensions for media queries__.
+Avoid `px` and `rem` based units as `em`'s are the only units that [perform reliably across browsers](http://zellwk.com/blog/media-query-units/).

     __Bad__